The Glasgow – Lahore children’s hospital twinning programme

 The purpose of the twinning is the mutual education of the staff in Child Health services in NHS Greater Glasgow & Clyde and in Lahore.
 This arrangement links us to an important emerging institution in one of the poorest countries in the world.
 However it is equally beneficial to the service provided at Yorkhill.
 The Pakistani origin community (Glasgow’s largest single ethnic minority) are substantial users of Yorkhill and come mainly from the area around Lahore.
 The twinning increases staff knowledge and understanding of the cultural origins of this quite vulnerable group as well as enhancing relationships with the community.

-Achievements: We have sustained a partnership with colleagues in Lahore over 17 years during a period of significant international challenges in any relationship with Pakistani institutions.
+Achievements: We have sustained a partnership with colleagues in Lahore for 24 years, including periods of significant international challenges.
 We have developed strong personal relationships with colleagues in Lahore in multiple specialties and many individual health professions.
 Our partnership working has extended beyond medical staff to nursing and many allied health professionals.
 Many individual departments in Lahore have developed because of training opportunities in Scotland.
-Two examples relate to infant feeding in Lahore where education programmes have been established.
+Two examples relate to infant feeding in Lahore where education programmes and health policy have been greatly strengthened.
+This project won a Scotland Health Award for Global Citizenship in 2024.
 The neurology department in Lahore is led by a child neurologist who has visited Glasgow for 2 periods of training.
 There have been 3 neurology related visits to Lahore and there are now dedicated specialist neurology wards and services for the children of Lahore.
-The Royal Hospital for Children’s relationship with the Glasgow Pakistani origin community has strengthened greatly through the twinning engagement.
-Glasgow staff have gained perspective on global health issues and how priorities in different parts of the world may differ.
+The Royal Hospital for Children’s relationship with the Glasgow Pakistani origin community has strengthened greatly and Glasgow staff have gained perspective on global health issues and how priorities in different parts of the world may differ.

 Key UK Colleagues and Partners

-Paediatricians, paediatric surgeons, nursing staff, Allied Health Professionals (physiotherapists, occupational therapists, speech and language therapists, dieticians, infant feeding advisors) within Royal Hospital for Children, Glasgow Children’s Hospital Charity and NHS Greater Glasgow & Clyde.
+- Paediatricians, paediatric surgeons, nursing staff, and Allied Health Professionals within Royal Hospital for Children, Glasgow

 International Partners